Claire-Fisher/boardgame-buddy-ms3/README.md

 ### Colour Scheme
 ![Image of colour palette](documents/readme-images/bgb-colour-scheme.png)

 To hit site objective 10, I've chosen a bright, 80's-style colour-scheme.
 The contrasts provide good readability and accessibility.
-The colour choices appeals to all genders and ages.
+The colour choices appeal to all genders and ages.
 Some bootstrap button colours have also been included, and these compliment my base colour scheme well.

 ### Typography
-'Syne" from Google Fonts was selected throughout as a clear, easily-readable font choice that matches my site asthetic.
+'Syne" from Google Fonts was selected throughout as a clear, easily-readable font choice that matches my site aesthetic.
 [View here](https://fonts.google.com/?query=syne)

 A generic Arial, Helvetica, & sans-serif fonts have been included as a backup in the event 'Syne' fails to load or is incompatible with the user's browser.